zonca/docker-jupyter-cdms-light/README.md

 <https://github.com/zonca/docker-jupyter-cdms-light>

+As examples, checkout the `Dockerfile` files in <https://github.com/zonca/jupyter-docker-stacks-centos7>

+## Image build on DockerHub

 This is setup with [autobuild on DockerHub](https://hub.docker.com/r/zonca/docker-jupyter-cdms-light) It automatically builds `master` as `latest` and it builds all the tags.

 Better not use `latest` in production, always make a tag and use that.

-As examples, checkout the `Dockerfile` files in <https://github.com/zonca/jupyter-docker-stacks-centos7>
+## Deploy in production

+The version of the image used in production is defined in `config_standard_storage.yaml`:

+  image:
+    name: "zonca/docker-jupyter-cdms-light"
+    tag: "2020.11.25"

+need to update that and then run `install_jhub.sh`.